tars-sh/chatgpt-for-english-learning/README.md

 ## Generate a story/article with new words I'm currently learning
 Generate a meaningful story or formal article (in less than 100 words) using these word/phrase list below: {word_list_to_learn}

+## Start a English debate
+- Let's start a debate of the topic: {debate_topic}.
+I'll be the supportive side, while you'll be the opposite side and you don't agree with me.
+Let start debate.
+The first sentence I'll say is :"I support this point and I agree that {debate_topic}"
+- Okay, we can finish our debate today.
+Please point out my English mistakes and give me some suggestions so I can improve my English at next time.

 ## Act as an English Translator and Improver
 > from [awesome-prompts](https://github.com/f/awesome-chatgpt-prompts#act-as-an-english-translator-and-improver)